BradyBolton/coast-fire-calculator/README.md

 # coast-fire-calculator

 The goal of this coast FIRE calculator is to be simplistic, uncluttered, and easy to use (and look at).
-There are many great calculators out there that are much more capable, but my goal is to have something quick and dirty to do their napkin math.
+There are many great calculators out there that are much more capable.
+In my opinion, [this guy](https://walletburst.com/tools/) has the best FIRE calculators on the Internet.
+My goal is to have something quick and dirty to do some napkin math while slapping a slider onto (almost) all of the parameters I care about.

 `coast-fire-calculator` is a small CRA that attempts to calculate a coast FIRE number and date based on: